nydailynews/style/README.md

 Commit early and often.
 You don't need to push with every commit, but incremental commits will allow you to retrace the decisions you made should you need to do that.

+Note: If you're starting a project, you don't even have to attach it to a repo. `git init` in your project's directory will allow you to make commits against a project, once you know where the project's repo lives you can connect the two with a command such as `git remote add origin ssh://git@bitbucket.org/nydailynews/fiction.git`.

 #### How to write an adequate commit message

 Start your commit message with a verb.
 Describe what changed.
 If you made a decision you'd like to remember later, mention that and explain it.